syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Visual-Studio/download-and-installation.md

 4. Click the **Modify** button.

 5. After the installation is complete, open Visual Studio 2019.
-You can now use Syncfusion<sup style="font-size:70%">&reg;</sup>  extensions from the Visual Studio under the **Extensions** menu.
+You can now use Syncfusion® extensions from the Visual Studio under the **Extensions** menu.

      ![SyncfusionMenu](images/SyncfusionMenu.png)